 55 But He turned and rebuked them, and said, “You do not know what manner of spirit you are of.

 56 “For the Son of Man did not come to destroy men’s lives but to save them.”
 And they went to another village.
 (NKJV).

 The disciples of Jesus had thought that Elijah was expressing God’s true character in calling down fire to consume the soldiers that were sent to arrest him (2 Kings 1:9-15).

 But Jesus rebuked them, thereby showing that Elijah’s action was not a perfect reflection of God’s true character.
 Sadly, many ignorant ministers and believers today are still modelling their lives and ministries after Elijah.

-Similarly, the Mosaic Law was not a perfect witness for God, or a perfect representation of God’s person.
-Undoubtedly, the Law God gave the people of Israel through Moses clearly revealed God’s moral standards and God’s displeasure against sins.
+Similarly, the Mosaic Law was not a perfect witness for God or a perfect representation of God’s person though it clearly revealed God’s moral standards and God’s displeasure against sins.

-But, the Mosaic Law was not the very expression of God’s being, person, or character.
-The Lord Jesus revealed this by stopping the Jews from executing the verdict of the law on the woman who was caught in the act of adultery.
+The Lord Jesus revealed that the Mosaic Law was not the very expression of God’s person, nature or character by stopping the Jews from executing the verdict of the law on the woman who was caught in the act of adultery.

 3 Then the scribes and Pharisees brought to Him a woman caught in adultery.
 And when they had set her in the midst,